-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating principally to the Place Directorate, including neighbourhood and housing services, waste management, social cohesion and community safety.
+To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating to to housing, homes, , , social cohesion and community safety.

 This Committee shall be the Crime and Disorder Committee (Police and Justice Act 2006).